YaelBenShalom/Turtlebot3-SLAM-from-scratch/nurtlesim/README.md

 ## Package Summary

-This package stores the simulator for the turtlebot and SLAM.<br>
+This package stores the simulator for the turtlebot and SLAM.
+The simulator simulates the robot kinematics and a sensor that detects the relative x, y positions of landmarks and a landmark id.<br>
-The simulator simulates the robot kinematics and a sensor that detects the relative x, y positions of landmarks and a landmark id.
+Please visit [my website](https://yaelbenshalom.github.io/EKF_SLAM/index.html) for more information about this package.

 ## Nodes and launchfiles